Amie Newman

 Featured Projects

-Eating Disorder Recovery in Midlife Q&A
+VIDEO: Eating Disorder Recovery in Midlife Q&A

-Monday, March 16, 2026 | 12pm PSTJoin my good friend Tiana Colovos and me for a 90‑minute, interactive workshop exploring menopause and the transformative possibilities of midlife and beyond.
+Interested in an interactive workshop exploring the transformative possibilities of midlife and beyond?
+What stories are you ready to complicate—or completely refuse?
+And what stories are you beginning to author instead?
 Through shared storytelling, reflective writing, and gentle movement, we’ll reconnect with our bodies, release outdated narratives, and imagine what’s possible in this next chapter.

 This Is Not Your Mother’s Eating Disorder